bradleyg/django-s3direct/README.md

 }
 ```

+### Option 2:
-If the instance profile is to be used, the IAM role needs to have a
+__Use the EC2 instance profile and its attached IAM role (AWS only)__
-Trust Relationship configuration applied:
+You'll need to ensure the following trust policy is in place in additon to the
+policy above.
+You'll also need to ensure you have the
+[botocore](https://github.com/boto/botocore) package installed.
+You already
+have `botocore` installed if `boto3`
+is a dependency of your project.

 ```json
 {